hdg204/GRS-Nexus/README.md

 These must be tab separated in the order chr, bp, other, effect, weight, where 'other' and 'effect' represent the reference and trait-raising alleles respectively.

+## Technical Details

+The script identifies base pair position matching the correct chromosome, uses bgenix to pull those out of the bgen file and qctool to output a bgen file.
+For each chromosome with SNPs that are found, a plink command merges the bgens into a plink binary file.
+Plink2 is used to rename the IDs so it can match the input file, and plink is used to create the score.
+The exact command that handles the calculation is

+`./plink --bfile merged_dataset_2 --score plink_score 1 2 3 --out score`

+Where plink_score is a file created earlier in step 2.
+The  output file is score, which is saved in `score.profile` then immediately read back into R.

 ## Licence

 If any of the contained code is used in any academic article, please acknowledge the authors (Harry Green and Bethan Rimmer) include a link to this github repository in the acknowledgements section, and please make any other code used in your article open source.